How To Clean Battery Terminal Corrosion

 2. Water: For rinsing.

-3. A wire brush or an old toothbrush: For scrubbing.
+3. A wire brush or an old toothbrush: For cleaning

 4. A wrench: To disconnect the battery terminals.